• Skip to main content

 Vianden Castle, Vianden, Luxembourg

 After a long day enjoying many of the things to do in Luxembourg City, we headed to Vianden as darkness descended.
-Therefore, our first view of the Vianden Castle was out the window of accommodation, and it was lit up like a hidden gem tucked away in the Luxembourg countryside.
+Our first view of Vianden Castle came from the window of our accommodation, where it gleamed like a hidden gem tucked away in the Luxembourg countryside..

 It wasn’t until the morning that we walked over and went inside.
 Here we found a medieval castle that boasts a blend of Romanesque and Gothic architectural elements.
 Its hilltop location offered us captivating views of the surrounding Our valley.